raspberrypilearning/lazy-loading-images/en/step_1.md

 **2 - Use the intersection observer**

-Create a JavaScript intersection observer to observe each image element and, if an image enters the viewport, change the value of its `src` attribute to the value of its `data-src` attribute (the image file you want to load).
+Create a JavaScript intersection observer to observe each image element and, when the image enters the viewport, change the value of its `src` attribute to the value of its `data-src` attribute (the image file you want to load).

 You can use JavaScript to observe each `<img>` element.